 Share your bread with the hungry, and bring the needy and the homeless into your house,with a joyful and eager heart.
 He who does acts of mercy should do so with cheerfulness.
 The grace of a good deed is doubled when it is done with promptness and speed.
 What is given with a bad grace or against one’s will is distasteful and far from praiseworthy.

 When we perform an act of kindness we should rejoice and not be sad about it.
 If you undo the shackles and the thongs, says Isaiah, that is, if you do away with miserliness and counting the cost, with hesitation and grumbling, what will be the result?
 Something great and wonderful!
 What a marvelous reward there will be: Your light will break forth like the dawn, and your healing will rise up quickly.
 Who would not aspire to light and healing.

 If you think that I have something to say, servants of Christ, his brethren and co-heirs, let us visit Christ whenever we may; let us care for him, feed him, clothe him, welcome him, honor him, not only at a meal, as some have done, or by anointing him, as Mary did, or only by lending him a tomb, like Joseph of Arimathaea, or by arranging for his burial, like Nicodemus, who loved Christ half-heartedly, or by giving him gold, frankincense and myrrh, like the Magi before all these others.

-This post on mercy and generosity is taken from a sermon by Saint Gregory of Nazianzen (Oratio 14, De Pauperum amore, 38.
+This post on mercy and generosity comes from a sermon by Saint Gregory of Nazianzen (Oratio 14, De Pauperum amore, 38.
 40: PG 35, 907.
 910).
 It appears in the Roman Office of Readings for Saturday of the 3rd week of Lent.
 The accompanying biblical reading is Exodus 40: 16-38.